 As director of the Pacific University Master of Nonprofit Leadership program, Corky McReynolds is responsible for implementing a new online graduate degree.
 He is also principal, LeadTeam Consulting, which facilitates leaders and teams through effective processes to build capacity for nonprofits.
 Corky served as director/professor at the University of Wisconsin-Stevens Point and Senior Fellow at the Center for Public Service at Portland State University.
 Corky’s experiences as an administrator, professor, researcher, and consultant result in best practices for nonprofits and graduate programs.
 Corky is a Certified Professional Facilitator and certified MBTI provider.

 Dr. Caldwell is a passionate and qualified educator and nonprofit management specialist.
 Caldwell brings more than 30 years of administrative and leadership experience to the CEO of Beyond Existing Enterprises and co-founder of ShareNomy.
-Highlights of a stellar and diverse career include executive director, Camp Baber, and assistant professor at Grand Rapids Community College.
+Highlights of a stellar and diverse career include executive director, Camp Baber, worked with many other rural organizations and as an assistant professor at Grand Rapids Community College.
 She has served in many professional and volunteer capacities, including Tech Soup, the Community Development Advocates of Detroit (CDAD), Metro Detroit Council of Christian Churches, Urban Renewal Commission for the city of Colorado Springs, board member/secretary, Association of Gospel Rescue Missions, and the Southfield Downtown Development Authority for Southfield, Mich.
 She earned her bachelor of public affairs from Wayne State University, master of science in management from Cardinal Stritch, and PhD in public policy & administration specializing in nonprofit management from Walden University.

 Dr. Contreras is the executive director of Casa Latinos Unidos, a community-based nonprofit organization working in Benton and Linn Counties, Ore.
 He has a BA degree in socio-cultural anthropology from the University of Chile and master’s and doctoral degrees in applied anthropology from the University of South Florida.
 In addition to his work in the nonprofit sector, he holds adjunct teaching appointments at Oregon State University (OSU) College of Public Health & Human Services and the School of Language, Culture and Society, where he teaches courses in grant writing and program evaluation, and at the Pacific University Master of Nonprofit Leadership program.
 Dr. Contreras is a principal investigator in community and applied research projects funded by organizations such as the Oregon Community Foundation, Oregon Humanities, Benton Community Foundation, and Oregon Health Authority.
 Additionally, he participates in local, regional, and state collaboratives working towards equity and inclusion, including the Linn Benton Health Equity Alliance and the “Transforming Academia for Equity” project at OSU, funded by the Robert Wood Johnson Foundation.